Prevent Nail Fungus in Longmont, CO

 The Right Shoes to Avoid Toenail Fungus

 Shoes also protect your feet from developing circulation problems, calluses, and fungus!
 Along with shoes, you should also wear socks, if they keep your feet dry- even better!
 This is because shoes are in dark and moist environments that hold colonies of bacteria.
-If your shoes are too tight your feet have no room to breathe as the walls of your shoes are applying pressure to your feet.
-From these points of pressure, nail fungus can use this added tension to develop nail fungus.
-If you have a bunion, suffer from hammertoes, or have callouses your chances of infection are even greater.
+If your shoes are too tight, your feet have no room to breathe as the walls of your shoes are applying pressure to your feet.
+From these points of pressure, nail fungus can use this added tension to develop.
+If you have a bunion, suffer from hammertoes, or have calluses, your chances of infection are even greater.

-Prevent a nail fungus problem beginning by getting to the bottom of your feet, and examining your footwear.
+Prevent a nail fungus problem by getting to the bottom of your feet and examining your footwear.
 Always pick out shoes that give your feet room to sit comfortably.
 If you know your feet sweat a lot, try out socks meant to soak up sweat and keep your feet dry.
-Athletic socks are designed to do this since athletes sweat more doing their sport or exercise.
-However. when your shoes and socks are off it is still important to be taking care of your feet too.
+Athletic socks are designed to do this since athletes sweat more while doing their sport or exercise.
+However.
+When your shoes and socks are off, it is still important to take care of your feet too.
 Learn more about athletes and preventing nail fungus from our helpful blog post here.

 Laser Treatment for Nail Fungus